Rahi Chakraborty

 An alumnus of the Film and Television Institute of India of Pune his songs deal with teen angst, spirituality and political issues and he is best known for his compositions and vocal presence.
 In 2013, he studied and performed at A.R.Rahman's KM Music Conservatory, Chennai.
 Genre of compositions range from World Music, Electronica to Rock Music.

 He is currently a music programmer and arranger under ace Bollywood music composer Ram Sampath who also was his judge in the MTV show.
 Chakraborty joined Ram Sampath's production house in 2015.
+This is 2026 and he is no longer creating music of any kind.

 Early life

 Born on 30 April 1988 in a musical family, Rahi took lessons on guitar from Amyt Datta He learnt classical music from ITC Sangeet Research Academy from Jainul Abedin of the Agra Gharana.
 He did his schooling from South Point High School and graduation in English Honours from St. Xavier's College, Calcutta.